callumflack/callum-flack-design/pages/about.md

 <!-- ### Experienced -->

 Since starting out in 2000, Callum has worked in London, Melbourne, Sydney and Brisbane, for design studios, advertising agencies and tech startups.
 Since 2015, Callum and his family have lived in Cairns, Australia.
-Before teaching himself to code websites in 2010, his career highlight was working as a brand designer at Saatchi & Saatchi Design, London in 2006.
+Before teaching himself to code websites starting in 2010, his career highlight was working as a brand designer at Saatchi & Saatchi Design, London in 2006.
 Callum has also owned and run [a few vinyl record labels in past years](https://www.discogs.com/artist/2452856-Callum-Flack).

 > Callum has great eye for detail, yet he also understand the "why" of things.
 His visual design work is top notch and he never forgets that design serves people.
-He's always taking the work over the advantage line, so to speak, so he's very easy to collaborate with. **[Brian Hur, Founder, VetPronto (YCW15)](https://www.linkedin.com/in/brianhur/)**
+He's always taking the work over the advantage line, so to speak, so he's very easy to collaborate with. **[Brian Hur](https://www.linkedin.com/in/brianhur/), Founder, VetPronto (YCW15)**

 <!-- > Development isn't simple.
 It’s easy working with Callum because he understands this.
 We work well together to understand problems, define options, improve systems and decide on the course of action." _— <a class="icon-targetblan" target="_blank" href="https://github.com/barryph">Barry Phillip Hall, JavaScript engineer_ -->